ArturoDent/comment-blocks/README.md

     // "endText": "",                          // so nothing is added at end!!  // works

     "padLines": ["-",  " ", "-"],              // pad middle line with spaces
-    // "numberOfLines": 3,                     // the default, so unnecessary

-    "subjects": [
-      "\\U${previousFunction}",                // \\U = uppercase the previous function name
+    "subjects": [                              // this comment block will be 3 lines "\\U${previousFunction}",                // \\U = uppercase the previous function name
       "\\L${selectedText}",                    // \\L = lowercase the selected text
       "\\u${nextFunction}"                     // \\u capitalize first letter next function name